 How to Feed Medicinal Mushrooms for Dogs

-The preventative aspects of these miracle plants have been shown in multiple studies on humans and animals.
+The preventive effects of these miracle plants have been demonstrated in multiple studies in humans and animals.
+Want to learn more?
+Check out this article about the benefits of mushrooms for pets.

 So where do you start?

 There are a few options to feed your dog medicinal mushrooms.
-They come in capsules, powders, and tinctures.
+They come in capsule, powder, and tincture forms.
 You can also easily make a tea or mushroom broth with dried mushrooms.

-Mushroom powders are a convenient way to choose the types of mushrooms you want to feed according to the ailment in your dog.
+Mushroom powders are a convenient way to choose the types of mushrooms you want to feed your dog according to the ailment.
 You can purchase individual powders or a mixture of many.
 There are human supplements and dog and cat supplements.

 Don’t let all the different choices intimidate you.
 Go with one that will be easy to implement and fit into your daily feeding routine.

-One of the supplements we have personally tried are Seven ‘Shrooms from Four Leaf Rover.
-It contains an organic blend of seven powerful mushrooms to boost your dog’s immune system on top of the other benefits of each mushroom.
+One of the supplements we have personally tried is Five Defenders by Real Mushrooms.
+This powder contains an organic blend of five powerful mushrooms to boost your dog’s immune system, on top of the other benefits of each mushroom.

 For me organic supplements are really important.
 I always try to keep the toxic load on my dog as low as possible.
 I highly recommend you do your own research and choose an option that is best for you and your pet.